-In calculating the effective interest rate, the Company estimates the cash flows approximately, considering all contractual terms of the financial instrument, but does not consider future loan losses.
+In calculating the effective interest rate, the Company estimates the cash flows approximately, considering all contractual terms of the financial instrument, but does not take into account future loan losses.
 The calculation includes all agreed outgoing and incoming cash flows that are an integral part of the effective interest rate, transaction costs and all other premiums and discounts.
-Interest income is reported based on the gross value of loans, except for loans with objective evidence of impairment.
+Interest income is reported on the basis of the gross value of loans, with the exception of loans with objective evidence of impairment.
 In these cases, income is calculated using the original effective interest rate applied to the new carrying amount.